 - Reporting requirements.

-The 2010 commercial harvest of summer flounder was valued at over $28.6 million.
+The 2012 commercial harvest of summer flounder was valued at $30.35 million.

 Summer flounder are one of the most popular recreational fish on the Atlantic coast.
-Anglers fish for summer flounder from the shore, piers, and boats with hook and line.
-Regulations for the recreational fishery can be adjusted annually; they include an annual harvest limit, closed seasons, a minimum size for landed fish, and possession limits.
+Anglers fish for summer flounder from the shore, piers, and boats with hook and line gear.
+The recreational harvest limits for each state are based on the recreational catch in 1998.
+Regulations for the recreational fishery are typically adjusted annually; they include an annual harvest limit, closed seasons, a minimum size for landed fish, and possession limits.
 Recreational landings varied widely over the years until harvest limits were put in place in 1993.
-Recreational landings were 2,253 metric tons in 2010, about 44 percent under the harvest limit.
+Recreational landings were 2,955 metric tons in 2012, about 25 percent under the harvest limit.

 Summer flounder is sold whole and in fillets, and is available fresh or frozen.
 Its skin is edible and its flaky white meat has a delicate flavor and fine texture.

 Flounder is a good low-fat source of B vitamins and an excellent source of niacin.

 |Serving Weight||100 g (raw)|